vitringr/vault/nodes/Filesystem Hierarchy Standard.md

 # Filesystem Hierarchy Standard

-Standard guidelines that define the structure and organization of directories in Unix-like systems, including Linux.
+Standard guidelines that define the structure and organization of directories in Unix-like systems, including [[Linux]].

 ---